ryanpdwyer/react-eleventy/pchem-ch1.md

 js: pchem-ch1.js
 ---

+## Probability: Distributions and chemical equilibrium

 ### Goals

 - Use "randomly shuffled cards" model and probability to determine equilibrium composition for isotope exchange reactions

 ### Video

 Note: The same content is covered in the book, Chapter 1 pages 6-13.
-In class, we will cover the rest of the chapter.
 Use the book and/or the video (whichever you prefer) to get an initial handle on this topic.

+Wednesday in class, we will finish chapter 1 and give you time to work through most of [Assignment 1](https://d2l.mountunion.edu/d2l/le/content/35180/viewContent/413549/View) (the homework due Friday).

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 75%;">
     <iframe style="position: absolute; width: 100%; height: 100%; border: 0;" scrolling="no" src="https://expl.ai/HKWZQFV?mode=embed" frameborder="0" allowfullscreen></iframe>
 </div>

 ### Questions